THEDIRECTIONLESS/hubgit_revision/readme.txt

-Hi This is the revision for git.
+Hi, Welcome to the thedirectionless.com; This is the revision for git.